-Sewer connection on Bornholmstraat successfully replaced
+Sewer connection on Bornholmstraat replaced successfully

-There is a large main pressure pipe between the sewage pumping station on Damsterdiep and the Garmerwolde sewage treatment plant.
+There is a large main pressure pipe between the sewage pumping station on Damsterdiep and the Garmerwolde wastewater treatment plant.
 The connection between the municipal sewer system and this main pressure pipe at Bornholmstraat was replaced last week.

 Main sewer temporarily out of service